Azman05Azeem/MC-Server-Switch/README.md

 # 🎮 Minecraft Discord Bot

-A self-hosted Discord-bot that lets you start, stop, and monitor your Minecraft Java server directly from Discord — with idle auto-shutdown, live console streaming, a system tray icon, and a terminal CLI.
+A self-hosted Discord bot that lets you start, stop, and monitor your Minecraft Java server directly from Discord — with idle auto-shutdown, live console streaming, a system tray icon, and a terminal CLI.

 ---

 ## ✨ Features

-- **Slash Commands & Prefix Commands** — Control the Server from any Discord channel
+- **Slash Commands & Prefix Commands** — control the server from any Discord channel
-- **Live Console Feed** — Server output streams into a designated Discord channel in real time
+- **Live Console Feed** — server output streams into a designated Discord channel in real time
-- **Idle Auto-Shutdown** — Automatically stops the server when no players are online, with configurable warnings at 50%, 25%, 10%, and 1 minute remaining
+- **Idle Auto-Shutdown** — automatically stops the server when no players are online, with configurable warnings at 50%, 25%, 10%, and 1 minute remaining
-- **Online/Offline Announcements** — Posts to a Discord channel when the server comes up or goes down
+- **Online/Offline Announcements** — posts to a Discord channel when the server comes up or goes down
 - **System Tray Icon** — color-coded indicator (green = online, red = offline) with a quit and console-toggle option
 - **Terminal CLI** — type commands directly into the server console from your terminal, or switch views between bot logs and server output
 - **Graceful Shutdown** — sends `/stop` to the Minecraft server on SIGINT/SIGTERM or tray quit to prevent data loss